sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 <--- to here upgraded. next sections TODO

-## Merge to Master
+## Merge to a Beta Branch
-Now that all our specs run without error we merge our *upgrade-to-rails-4* branch back to the master branch.
+Now that all our specs run without error we merge our *upgrade-to-rails-4.1* branch to a newly created beta branch.

-    $ git checkout master
+    $ git checkout -b v3.0-beta
     $ git merge upgrade-to-rails-4.1

 Next we verify that everything works with